 Philadelphia is known for its BYOB culture.
 Strict alcohol licensing laws in Pennsylvania make it a challenge for smaller restaurants to have bars on the premises, so you are invited to “bring your own” to the several hundred BYOB establishments in the city.

 There are dozens of Fine Wine and Good Spirits stores in Philadelphia operated by the state of Pennsylvania.
 Specific stores designated as Premium Collection will have an even wider selection and more luxury products.
 In-store wine specialists have extensive training and can find you that perfect pairing at any price point.
-For beer, you’ll want to seek out a state store that is licensed to sell individual bottles and six packs.
+For beer, you’ll want to seek out a distributor, package store or a supermarket that sells individual bottles and six packs.
 There are also a number of unique breweries that offer beer to go.
 Some restaurants also sell bottles of wine to go.
 You can always check with the BYOB restaurant or hotel for the best purchasing location to meet your needs.

 Bistro La Baia, 1700 Lombard Street

 Conveniently located south of Rittenhouse Square, this family-owned restaurant prides itself in treating guests like family.
 With its Old World charm, it often becomes a home away from home for visitors.
 Diners consistently rave about the homemade gnocchi, grilled calamari, risotto pescatore and the pappardelle with sausage and vodka cream sauce.
 While a California Primitivo suits, we like the pairing of place with a sturdy Old World Italian red or crisp white.